LAWSON STATION. CONTRIBUTED BY LOUISE DUPUY

 They have a huge selection of reading materials, of course mostly in Japanese.
 These include lifestyle magazines, manga, adult reading, kids, books, and so much more.
 They also have a small selection of free magazines available, usually by the door, and denoted with a 0 yen label.
 If you’re studying Japanese, these are a great resource for learning.
 You can also buy many stationary items, such as pens, paper, greetings cards, and envelopes.

-What’s your favourite thing about Lawson’s?
+What’s your favorite thing about Lawson’s?
 Let us know!